Upcoming Alexandria Tweetups

 November 10, 2013

-This tweetup will be held in partnership with Historic Congressional Cemetery and will provide an opportunity to learn about John Gadsby and his final resting place at Congressional Cemetery.
+This tweetup was held in partnership with Historic Congressional Cemetery and provided an opportunity to learn about John Gadsby and his final resting place at Congressional Cemetery.
 John Gadsby’s impact on hospitality goes beyond Alexandria, VA and is embodied in his large, stately vault.
-At Congressional Cemetery, participants will hear about its history, its preservation story, its beauty, and then learn how to safely clean historic headstones.
-After a short tutorial, participants will be able to try out their newfound skills.
-Although held in a cemetery, this event will be sensitive to the nature of its surroundings.
+At Congressional Cemetery, participants heard about its history, its preservation story, its beauty, and how to safely clean historic headstones.
+After a short tutorial, participants tried out their newfound skills.
+Although held in a cemetery, this event was sensitive to the nature of its surroundings.

 Ice Well Tweetup

 This tweetup was an opportunity to raise awareness of the Museum’s 18th century refrigerator -- the historic Ice Well -- currently under restoration.
 This Ice Well played an important role in Alexandria’s hospitality industry and helped attract the likes of George Washington and Thomas Jefferson through its doors.
 At the Tweetup, participants learned more about this hospitality history of Gadsby’s Tavern Museum and climbed down into Ice Well itself for special refreshments!
 The event took place at Gadsby's Tavern in Old Town.

 Salon Tweetup with President James Madison

 Jan.
 29, 2012

 The City's first-ever tweetup provided a unique opportunity to learn about our nation’s history through the eyes of our fourth President.
 This in-depth access to James Madison helped illuminate his presidency and ultimately how his decisions impacted the movement toward the War of 1812.
 The event took place at Gadsby's Tavern in Old Town, and included a session with Mayor Euille and other City officials to discuss the City's use of social media.